-The data collected through a short survey and observation during the Point-in-Time Homeless Count provides a ‘snapshot’ as to what the homeless population in our community looks like during a single, 24-hour period to help community planners better understand through demographic information who is homelessness, why and for how long.
+The data collected through a short survey and observation during the Point-in-Time Homeless Count provides a ‘snapshot’ as to what the homeless population in our community looks like during a single, 24-hour period to help community planners better understand through demographic information who is homeless, why and for how long.
 THHI uses a process to ensure the count data is unduplicated.
-It is important to note that a homeless count is always an undercount as it is impossible to locate and count every homeless person in a single day, however, the data collected is valuable in helping to identify trends.
+It is important to note that a homeless count is always an undercount as it is impossible to locate and count every homeless person in a single day; however, the data collected is valuable in helping to identify trends.

 All personal information collected in the point-in-time process is confidential, and the CoC takes all necessary steps to protect the identity and confidentiality of each person counted.

 All volunteers and partner agency staff participating in the Annual Homeless PIT Count must attend training that has been specifically designed to accommodate the community effort to conduct the PIT Count.

-For more specific Homeless Count data, please see the following:
+For specific Homeless Count data from previous years, please see the following: